Safeguarding 'at risk' adults and children

 1.1 The University is committed to providing a safe environment for all adults at risk and children (see 5.
 Definitions, below).
 The University may encounter adults at risk and children through its teaching, research, outreach, access or other activities.
 The University cannot act ‘in loco parentis’ and ultimate responsibility for children rests with those who have parental responsibility.
 This Code of Practice seeks to support activities involving adults at risk and children, and to offer assurances to staff, students, volunteers and visitors that safeguarding will be dealt with effectively and in a timely manner.

 1.2 The University has two University Safeguarding Officers who will work with other agencies where appropriate to achieve its aims.
 In clinical settings appropriate NHS safeguarding procedures will apply.
+Where activities are being arranged within school settings, or organised by schools, then the school’s safeguarding procedures may apply.

 Back to top